matoom/frostbite/introduction/installing_from_source.md

 icon triggering the binary by adding a file named `frostbite.desktop` to `$HOME/.local/share/applications`:

-> Be sure to subsititute the desired the file system location where you extracted the source
+> Be sure to substitute the desired the file system location where you extracted the source
 > code archive for [Full path to the project directory] in commands below.

 ```